Postpartum Deworming: Improving Breastfeeding and Optimizing Infant Growth

 |Actual Enrollment :||1010 participants|

 |Masking:||Quadruple (Participant, Care Provider, Investigator, Outcomes Assessor)|

 |Official Title:||Postpartum Deworming: Improving Breastfeeding and Optimizing Infant Growth|

-|Estimated Study Completion Date :||January 2016|
+|Actual Study Completion Date :||September 16, 2016|

 single dose 400 mg tablet of albendazole

 |Asociación Civil Selva Amazónica|

 |Principal Investigator:||Theresa W Gyorkos, PhD||McGill University Health Centre/Research Institute of the McGill University Health Centre|

 |Principal Investigator:||Martin Casapia, MD, MPH||Asociación Civil Selva Amazónica|